Have you ever stopped to think about why you prefer one website over another?

 The Fintech firm is able to create a minimalist and innovative web design with just black, white, and a hint of turquoise.

-Color palettes like this one are easy to come up with, and result in some of the best website designs out there (just think about Apple, for example).
+Color schemes like this one are easy to come up with, and result in some of the best website designs out there (just think about Apple, for example).

 16. Beige and purple: surprising and exclusive